The Berkhampstead community is small enough for everyone to matter and to know one another well.

 From the Kindergarten onwards the school is highly effective in meeting its aims to provide a happy, caring, family environment.— ISI Report

 In the Prep Department, all rewards count towards an Inter-House Competition.
 The Houses - St George’s, St Andrew’s, St David’s and St Patrick’s - were established by our founder in 1945.
 Children develop a real affinity with their House and it allows them to interact and develop friendships with others outside their teaching groups and Forms.

-Inter-House Sports competitions are keenly contested, as is the Pancake Challenge, which sees pupils running frantically around the playground, pausing to toss pancakes at pre-determined points, whilst being cheered on by the rest of the House!
+Inter-House Sports competitions are keenly contested, as is the Pancake Challenge, which sees pupils running frantically around the MUGA, pausing to toss pancakes at pre-determined points, whilst being cheered on by the rest of the House!
 Pancakes are coloured to represent each House and the competition is fierce!